astronomer/docs/astro/alerts.md

 This feature is in [Private Preview](feature-previews.md).
 Please reach out to your customer success manager to enable this feature.

-The **DAG Trigger** communication channel works differently from other communication channel types.
+The **DAG Trigger** notification channel works differently from other notification channel types.
 Instead of sending a pre-formatted alert message, Astro makes a generic request through the Airflow REST API to trigger a DAG on Astro.
 You can configure the triggered DAG to complete any action, such as sending a message to your own incident management system or writing data about an incident to a table.

 :::